rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

-The process of expanding the macro invocation into the syntax tree `println!("{}", foo)` and then expanding that into a call to `Display::fmt` is called _macro expansion_, it is the topic of this chapter.
+The process of expanding the macro invocation into the syntax tree `println!("{}", foo)` and then expanding that into a call to `Display::fmt` is called _macro expansion_, and it is the topic of this chapter.

 ### The macro parser